NickEsColR/spam-detection-web/README.md

 This project uses the following main libraries:

 - **transformers** (>=4.57.1): State-of-the-art machine learning models from Hugging Face
-- **Additional dependencies** are automatically managed by `uv` and include:
-  - numpy
-  - tokenizers
-  - huggingface-hub
-  - safetensors
-  - requests
-  - pyyaml
-  - and more...

 For a complete list of dependencies, see `pyproject.toml` or `requirements.txt`.